active-logic/activelogic-cs/Doc/Reference/Status.md

 ## Fields & Properties

 `failing`, `running` and `complete`
-Indicates whether a status is failing, running, or complete.
+Indicate whether a status is failing, running, or complete.

 ## Methods